 Reducing the density and number of tobacco retailers is a promising strategy for decreasing tobacco use, curbing exposure to tobacco marketing, and promoting health equity.
 With support from the Centers for Disease Control and Prevention, we partnered with CounterTobacco.org to develop this easy-to-use infographic to illustrate 5 ways communities can reduce the number and density of local tobacco stores.

 Our Tobacco Retailer Licensing Density Infographics have been updated, and in response to feedback we are pleased to provide a Spanish version as well.
 This user-friendly resource provides talking points and key information to get people started on retailer density reduction.
 Residents, advocates, and decisionmakers can use this infographic to learn why addressing tobacco retailer density is important and to help them pick the best strategies for their community.
 In response to feedback, we are pleased to provide both English and Spanish versions.

-Be sure to check out ChangeLab Solutions' companion guide to learn more: Tobacco Retailer Density: Place-Based Strategies to Advance Health and Equity
+To learn more, be sure to check out ChangeLab Solutions' companion guide: Tobacco Retailer Density: Place-Based Strategies to Advance Health and Equity